bharatpatel7/TextToSpeech/README.md

 The Text-to-Speech API simplifies the process of incorporating speech synthesis capabilities into various software projects.
 With its intuitive HTTP endpoints, developers can seamlessly integrate text-to-speech functionality into their applications, opening up a world of possibilities.

+See carefully all the files.
+API File is already provided in this repo.
+Have a look.
+Happy Coding!

 ## Endpoints

 Explore the following endpoints to leverage the power of the Text-to-Speech API: